 - In season one of Misfits Simon does this when turning invisible.

-- The Silent Hill franchise provides examples of head twitching as well as Marionette Motion all throughout the game series in random scenes and encounters:
+- The Silent Hill franchise, heavily influenced by Jacob's Ladder, is the Trope Codifier, providing examples of head twitching as well as Marionette Motion all throughout the game series in random scenes and encounters:

 - A non-demonic example is seen Metal Gear Solid.
 Gray Fox's exoskeleton and medicine, while enhancing his potential, leads him to have very painful spasms, complete with violently uncontrollable headshakes.